- About DCC

 The mission of the Office of Academic Services and Testing (AS&T) is “to support students in pursuit of their academic goals by providing programs and services that enable students to realize their individual potential.”
 Located in Hudson Hall, Room 315, AS&T provides programs and services designed to help students prepare, enhance and achieve in their college courses.
 Three key components of the Office of Academic Services and Testing are placement testing services, tutorial services in the Student Academic Success Center and academic support programs and workshops designed to prepare students for success in college.

 The Student Academic Success Center (SASC) plays a central role in tutorial support at DCC.
 The tutoring program is staffed by peer and professional tutors.
 Tutoring is free for all currently enrolled students.
 Individual and drop-in sessions are available according to student need or preference.
 Peer study groups are available for targeted courses at the request of faculty members or students.
-Other services include college level learning strategies assistance and academic success events.
+One-on-one learning assistance is offered to help students learn more effectively to appropriately approach course materials and develop learning strategies to adapt to college-level learning expectations.
 At DCC South, students will find these services replicated to meet their needs.

 Academic Services’ college readiness programs provide access to higher education to students who will benefit from additional preparation for college-level course work.